folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * To send the notice when the lost item fine is charged, select **Upon/At**.
 * To send the notice after the lost item fine is charged, select **After**.
 Then, determine the **Frequency** of the notice.
 To send the notice once, before the request expires, select **One Time**.
 To send the notice multiple times before the request expires, select **Recurring** and enter how often the notice sends until the fee/fine is closed.

-Select whether multiple lost item fee notices are bundled together from the radio buttons:
+Select whether multiple lost item fee notices are bundled together:

 * To bunch all a patron’s open lost item fees together in one email (processed at 11:59pm) choose **Send overnight with multiple lost item fee charges by patron.** The template you select should be configured for multiple loans.
 * To send notices throughout the day (typically processed every five minutes, with a separate notice for each fee/fine charged) choose **Send throughout the day with one lost item fee charge per notice.** The template you select should not be configured for multiple loans.